Myers, Padres ruin Anderson’s no-hit bid, beat Pirates 2-0

 Pirates: RHP Mitch Keller (1-3, 8.20 ERA) is scheduled to start Tuesday night in the middle game of the series.

-Padres: Manager Jayce Tingler was expected to name a starter after the game.
+Padres: Manager Jayce Tingler said he wasn’t ready to name a starter for Tuesday night.
 It could be RHP Dinelson Lamet, who is eligible to come off the injured list, or LHP Ryan Weathers, who came out of his last start with soreness in his left arm after just one inning Wednesday at Arizona.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports